 - Use more references – strong relationship between no of references and citations.

-- Access to underlying research data and materials – makes your paper very attractive Check the review period and on-line pre-prints.
+- Open Access to underlying research data and materials – makes your paper very attractive Check the review period and on-line pre-prints.

 - International experts in your field (Scival can help identify potential collaborators)